daphneyyy/dsc232-project/README.md

 # DSC 232 Project - NYC Taxi Trip Destination Prediction

+## Introduction
-The project aims to predict the drop-off location zone of NYC taxi trips using infomation avalible at the pickup time.
-The dataset includes records from 2014 to 2024 of NYC green and yellow taxi trips.
-The project is implemented in PySpark.
+This project aims to predict the **drop-off location zone** of NYC taxi trips using only the information available at **pickup time**.
+Predicting a passenger’s destination early in the trip has significant applications in optimizing dispatch systems, anticipating traffic bottlenecks, improving rider safety, and enabling more intelligent pricing or matching systems in urban transport.
+Our dataset includes records from **2014 to 2024** of NYC green and yellow taxi trips.

+The predictive model is developed in **PySpark** and deployed on **UCSD’s SDSC Expanse cluster** due to the large data volume (~100M+ records).
+The target variable is **DOLocationID** and the model is trained using only features that would be known at pickup.

 ## Environment Setup